-This durable drawing surface lets you erase, even aggressively, without damaging the paper's surface.
+This resistant drawing surface lets you erase, even aggressively, without damaging the paper's surface.

-If you want to gesso drawing paper, you'll need a board on which to stretch your paper.
+If you want to learn how to use gesso for paper, you'll need a board on which to stretch your paper.
 Stretching your paper enables the paper to accept wet gesso without buckling or wrinkling.

-You can use a tempered masonite board or a smooth board.
-Measure the width and height of your drawing paper.
+You can use a tempered masonite board or a smooth wooden panel.

-Double this for top and bottom or both sides and my board needs to be a minimum of 5 inches taller and wider than my paper.
-I prefer to use a board that is minimum six inches taller and wider than my paper.
+Your board should be larger than your paper.
+I prefer to use a board that is about 6" inches taller and 6" wider than my paper.

 You'll need a roll of gummed paper tape.
-Gummed paper tape is made of a heavy duty brown paper coated with water activated adhesive.
+What is gummed tape?
+Gummed paper tape is made of heavy-duty brown paper coated with water-activated adhesive.

 This type of tape is commonly used as a carton sealing or mailing packaging tape.
 I've found rolls of gummed paper tape available at some office supply stores.